saidineshpola/gmap-recomm/README.md

 ## RAFT

 RAFT is a recipe for adapting LLMs to domain-specific RAG.
+RAFT is used to create synthetic dataset in COT(chain of thought) Format along with answer.
+We can also pass distraction docs for increasing difficulty of prediction at inference/training.
+Finally, the finetuned model will produce the output using reference to meta data of the business using double quotes.

 For information about the RAFT technique, please refer to the README file in the `raft` directory.
 ![RAFT](assets/RAFT.png)

 ## Folder Structure